-- The 0x19F1,6sss, 0x19F1,5sss and 0x19F1,4ss sequence for first, middle and last frame of a PCER with payload message were chosen so that the first frame has lower CAN priority than the middle frame, which has lower CAN priority than the last frame.
-This ensures that once a node starts transmitting a PCER with payload message, no other node's first PCER with payload frame will be able to arbitrate and appear on the CAN bus while the first message is being transmitted. - The requirement that the frames of a PCER message with payload be sent without inter-frame gaps is meant to remove the possibility that parts of two messages will overlap due to a collision.
+- 350 The 0x19F1,6sss, 0x19F1,5sss and 0x19F1,4ss sequence for first, middle and last frame of a PCER with payload message were chosen so that the first frame has lower CAN priority than the middle frame, which has lower CAN priority than the last frame.
+This ensures that once a node starts transmitting a PCER with payload message, no other node's first PCER with payload frame will be able to arbitrate and appear on the CAN bus while the first message is being transmitted. - 355 The requirement that the frames of a PCER message with payload be sent without inter-frame gaps is meant to remove the possibility that parts of two messages will overlap due to a collision.
 Imperfect implementations may have gaps and allow such collisions to take place.
-Implementors should assume that EWP messages may overlap.
-Although the most probable collision case is that an EWP message will only overlap with one other EWP message, this cannot be assumed in general.
-Best practice is to allow for variable buffering up to the available node memory.

-5sss - The 12-bit source alias field.
+Implementors should assume sss - The 12-bit source alias field.

-6fddd - First two bytes of the data-part, representing the flag bits and 12-bit destination Alias.
+fddd - First two bytes of the data-part, representing the flag bits and 12-bit destination Alias.
 See the CAN Frame Transport Standard.